PowerShell/Community-Blog/Posts/2021/03/Manage-Logon-Hour-via-Windows-PowerShell.md

 ## Building the Final Byte array and setting the values

-Now the hours are aligned with the Timezone bias, and it's time to build the array and convert the string to a byte array.
-The result is now stored in a variable named `$FixedTimeZoneOffset`, and it should be split into a group of 8 characters be converted to Byte later.
+Now the hours are aligned with the time zone bias, and it's time to build the array and convert the string to a byte array.
+The result is stored in a variable named `$FixedTimeZoneOffset`, and it should be split into a group of 8 characters for converting it to Byte later.

-Another challenge is each 8 bits group needs to have a reverse order, so the 1's and 0's order is reflecting the correct binary number bits order, and then update the result in the `$FullByte` variable, which will be used to update the AD user information by using ~~Set-ADUser~~ cmdlet
+Another challenge is each 8 bits group needs to have a reverse order, so the 1's and 0's order reflects the correct binary number bits order, then update the result in the `$FullByte` variable, which will be used to update the AD user information by using **Set-ADUser** cmdlet.

 ```powershell
 $BinaryResult=$FixedTimeZoneOffSet -split '(\d{8})' | where {$_ -match '(\d{8})'}